Treating lichen planus

-There is no cure for lichen planus, so treatments aim to ease the symptoms and clear the rash.
-Mild cases of lichen planus will not require treatment.
+There's no cure for lichen planus, so treatments aim to ease the symptoms and clear the rash.
+Mild lichen planus doesn't require treatment.

-Below is some general self-help advice that you can follow to help ease your symptoms and prevent them from getting worse.
+Below is some general self-help advice that can help ease your symptoms and prevent them getting worse.

 Lichen planus of the skin